GDiamond778/KK/README.md

 ## Contributing

-There are 3 areas you can contribute to: loomian data, moves data, and set data.
+There are 3 areas you can contribute to: kinalite data, moves data, and set data.

 For loomian data, follow this template: